umiljavac/OCP7_BileMo/README.md

 ## 1-Intro
 The aim of this project is to create a B2B ecommerce of cellphones by providing to clients an API REST.
-So we have to reach the fourth level of Richardson's model.
+So we have to reach the third level of Richardson's model.

 ## 2-Requirements
 This project use Symfony 4 framework and Symfony 4 requires PHP version > 7.1.3 to run.